• Skip to primary navigation

 Process until finely minced.

-Stir to break up the ice every 60 minutes or so with a fork, for about 3-4 hours.
+Stir to break up the ice every 60 minutes or so with a fork for about 3-4 hours.
 The consistency should be granular but still slushy.

 At this point, cover and allow to freeze undisturbed for at least 2 hours.

 When ready to serve, grate from the top (with a fork) and place in serving dishes.
+Garnish with fresh mint leaves and a lime wedge and serve immediately.

 Tips